grafana/grafana/contribute/architecture/backend/services.md

 Before a service can start communicating with the rest of Grafana, it needs to be registered with Wire, see `ProvideService` factory function/method in the service example below and how it's being referenced in the wire.go example below.

-When Wire is run it will inspect the parameters of `ProvideService` and make sure that all it's dependencies has been wired up and initialized properly.
+When Wire is run, it will inspect the parameters of `ProvideService` and make sure that all its dependencies have been wired up and initialized properly.

 **Service example:**